chienqan/bg-removal/README.md

-# BG-Remover API
+# Background Removal API

-BG-Remover is a Flask-based API for background removal using the BiRefNet model from Hugging Face via the Transformers library.
+BG-Removal is a Flask-based API for background removal using the BiRefNet model from Hugging Face via the Transformers library.
 The API accepts image inputs in multiple forms and returns PNG images with transparency.

 ## Features